lantran305/Ecommerce-Web-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 <img width="715" height="234" alt="image" src="https://github.com/user-attachments/assets/f281ad6a-81d9-4370-ac95-2522a9c4e267" />

+* **Traffic volume did not directly translate into revenue**.
+April generated the highest revenue ($158.8K) with 67.1K visits, while July had more visits (71.8K) but lower revenue ($124.5K).
+* --> Revenue performance depends on more than traffic volume.

+* **Conversion rate improved over the period**, from 1.10% in January to 1.49% in July, peaking at 1.77% in May.
+* --> Conversion efficiency improved despite revenue fluctuations.
 ### Q2.
 Traffic Source Performance

 🔎The goal of this analysis is to identify which traffic sources generate the most revenue and evaluate whether high-traffic sources also perform well in terms of conversion.